-There are some tell tell signs that show your child is ready to potty train and take the leap.
+There are some telltale signs that show your child is ready to potty train and take the leap.

-Most experts will tell you that between the age of 18 months – 3 years of age is a good one to begin potty training your child.
+Most experts will tell you that between the age of 18 months – 3 years of age is a good time to begin potty training your child.

 Starting to potty train between these ages is ideal because it’s usually around this age that children can understand and are more coherent.

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here

 DEVELOPMENTAL SIGNS YOUR CHILD IS READY TO POTTY TRAIN

 If your child can already walk that is a great sign because it means that they already have some level of independence.